 - Remember to pack your PLB when going on an overseas walking holiday.
 A PLB will transmit your location to the local emergency services from anywhere in the world.

 - The police initiate and coordinate bushwalking rescues.
 They may choose to call in the services of the specialist Bush Search and Rescue NSW (BSAR) or other organisations that are members of the Volunteer Rescue Association, to assist in the search.The members of Bush Search and Rescue NSW are experts not only in bushwalking search and rescue, but in vertical rescue, canyon rescue, helicopter work, and swift water operations.
 BSAR is separate from Bushwalking NSW but maintains close ties with the organisation.
 Contact BSAR if you are interested in volunteering for this vital service.
-BWRS offer squad members regular training in all aspects of bushwalkers search and rescue.
+BSAR offer squad members regular training in all aspects of bushwalkers search and rescue.